-The PulseStar•jr. system consists of a receiver and a hand held transmitter.
-The system uses PulseStar's synthesizer technology and operates over the 400-470 MHz band.
-PulseStar•jr. is FCC approved with no site license required.
+The PulseStar•jr model JRT-310 system consists of a receiver and a hand held transmitter for remote control of up to three two-speed crane motions.
+The system uses PulseStar's synthesizer technology and operates over the 400-470 MHZ band.
+PulseStar•jr. systems are FCC approved with no site license required.